Characterizing Distances of Networks on the Tensor Manifold: Introduction

 \section{Introduction}

-Notions of robustness, heterogeneity, and phase changes are ubiquitous concepts employed in understanding complex dynamical systems with a variety of applications \cite{Bara1, Kit, Doyle, Bara2}.
-This is seen in Figure \ref{fig:sweet_spot}.
-While recent advancements in network analysis has arisen through the usage of spectral techniques \cite{Chung}, expander graphs \cite{Widgerson}, percolation theory \cite{Aharony}, information theoretic approaches \cite{Dem1,Tesch1}, scale-free networks \cite{Bara2}, and a myriad of graph measures reliant on the underlying discrete graph space (e.g., degree distribution \cite{Wrana}, shortest path \cite{Dem1}, centrality \cite{Borgatti1,Borgatti2,Bara3}), such measures rarely incorporate the underlying dynamics in its construction.
-Limitations of such static measures can be more aptly seen in multilayer networks whereby standard network measures are immediately ambiguous; shortest paths (geodesics) are non-trivial \cite{Kazienko} while centrality measures \cite{Dom1}, clustering methods \cite{Onnela1}, and diffusion models \cite{Dom2} require simplifications to make sense of real-world configurations.
-Moreover, static properties have been unable to model time-varying nonlinear higher order effects (e.g., targeted therapy \cite{Chin}, cellular reprogramming \cite{Utikal}) which can be seen pictorially in Figure \ref{fig:sweet_spot} and Figure \ref{fig:whack}.
-This is akin to waterbed theory which refers to the observation of when a complex behavior is ``pushed'' down, the invariable effect of complexity causes for that behavior to ``pop-up'' elsewhere \cite{Nicola}.
+Notions of robustness, heterogeneity, and phase changes are ubiquitous concepts employed in understanding complex dynamical systems with a variety of applications \cite{Bara1,Dem1,Tesch1,Bara2}.
+This is seen in Figure \ref{fig:sweet_spot}A. While recent advancements in network analysis has arisen through the usage of spectral techniques \cite{Chung}, expander graphs \cite{Widgerson}, percolation theory \cite{Aharony}, information theoretic approaches \cite{Dem1,Tesch1}, scale-free networks \cite{Bara2}, and a myriad of graph measures reliant on the underlying discrete graph space (e.g., degree distribution, shortest path, centrality \cite{Borgatti1,Bara3}), such measures rarely incorporate the underlying dynamics in its construction.
+To this end, we have previously developed fundamental relationships between network functionality \cite{Dem1,Varadhan} and certain topological and geometric properties of the corresponding graph \cite{Ollivier1,Ollivier2}.
+In particular, recent work of ours has shown the geometric notion of curvature (a measure of ``flatness'') is positively correlated with a system's robustness or its ability to adapt to dynamic changes \cite{Sandhu1,Sandhu2}.
+This can be seen in Figure \ref{fig:sweet_spot}B.